-Scottish Power says that it matches 100% of the electricity its customers use with renewable energy generated at its plants, but its fuel mix (seen below) is its fuel mix and it is still burning the earth’s non-renewable resources and contributing significantly to climate change.
+Scottish Power says that it matches 100% of the electricity its customers use with renewable energy generated at its plants, but its fuel mix (seen below) is what it is - still burning the earth’s non-renewable resources and contributing significantly to climate change.

 Want to learn more about carbon offset?Learn about how providers try to make up for the carbon generated in powering your home in our carbon offset guide.

 There are 100% green Scottish Power tariffs available to small business customers, however, not much information on the tariffs themselves is available on the Scottish Power website.
-They do guarantee that REGO certification (link coming soon) will be provided with these tariffs - these certificates constitute proof that the energy is sourced from 100% renewable energy.
+They do guarantee that REGO certificates will be provided with these tariffs - these certificates constitute proof that the energy is sourced from 100% renewable energy.

 Like all other UK providers, Scottish Power is obliged to report from where it sources its fuel from.
 You can see how it compares to the national average below: